 That’s why I’m such a good travel journal guide for you!

-Whether you prefer simple and sleek, pocket-sized, lined with prompts, a memory scrapbook or something in-between, this article will help you find your perfect travel journal.
+Whether you prefer simple and sleek, pocket-sized, lined with prompts, a memory scrapbook or something in-between, I can help you find your perfect travel journal.

 How to Choose a Travel Journal

 To find the best travel journal for your trip, personality, and journaling style, ask yourself these helpful questions:

 - Size: How long do you plan to travel?
 Do you tend to write a lot or are you more of a here-and-there writer or note/list-maker?
 Do you want to carry your journal in your day bag, purse or pocket?
 Or do you prefer to leave it at your hotel or AirBnB?

 - Page weight: Do you like writing on both sides of a page?
 Do you want to paste in photos and receipts?
 Do you want to draw or paint in your journal?